chess-ca/cfc-www-2020/content/news/2021/2021-12-21.covid-19-ratings-incentive-extended/index.en.md

 author = "Tony Li, CFC Ratings Auditor"
 +++

-The ratings incentives have been extended (again) to April 1, 2022 and to four bonuses for under 1200 players.
+The ratings incentives have been extended (again) to April 1, 2022.
 The updated policy is as follows:

 **Extension - Internet Rated Games and COVID-19 Rating Incentive**